erentomurcuk/itu-devops-h/terraform/README.md

 Sometimes drone fails without explaination or during java installation.
 Try rerun it a 2-3 times before debuging it.

 If a build takes more than 5 minutes (at the time of writing) then it's likely to be stuck.
 Cancel it and restart it.
 Drone will automatically terminate very long running builds.

+## Prometheus

+Will be accessible from the droplet ip on port 9090.

+# Grafana

+Will be accessible from the droplet ip on port 3000.
+On first setup, go to the front page and log in with admin/admin, and change the password.

+Dashboards are added manually, but there's a collection of "standard" dashboards on https://grafana.com/grafana/dashboards.